shaliulab/idoc_docs/docs/usage.md

 * Verify camera and IR light functionality
-    * Activate the IR light via the switch on the relay control box *Picture highlighting where the switch is*
+    * Activate the IR light via the switch on the relay control box
     * Use the Pylon camera software on your PC to connect to the camera and activate a live feed.
 You should see a grayscale image with all the IDOC ROIs and the 3 tracking dots clearly illuminated.
 Make sure there is no image tearing or any artefacts.
-    *2 pictures - 1 for how to interpret the buttons in the Pylon software, 1 for an image of what to look for in the video feed, highlighting the dots*
         * If image tearing/artefacts show up, you will need to plug-and-unplug the camera from the PC.
 Pay special attention to how stable the USB connection is (connector not wobbling in socket).
 * Verify proper functionality of air/odour delivery system
     * Check whether the water level in the air washing and warming section is sufficient.
 The air washing bottle should have roughly 600ml of water, and the water bath should have enough to submerge most of the washing bottle in.